 We ask all parishioners to direct donations of food or other items directly to the organizations in our community, such as Hesed House, Lazarus House and Salvation Army.
 Do not bring physical donations to the parish.
 Please bring your items to either of these locations.
 The people who are served by these organizations are still in great need.

 Online Donations Needed at Hesed House

 On the second Thursday of each month, St. John Neumann PADS ministry is commited to donate food for the homeless community at Hesed House.
-In April, we are doing something different.
-Since we are unable to donate food, we will be donating money.
-They will then contact their wholesalers and purchase all the food they need.
+During this pandemic, they are also in need of monetary donations to fulfill the needs of our brothers and sisters in need.
 You may do this by either sending them a check or going online to their Website.
 A check may be sent directly to Hesed house at 659 South River St., Aurora 60506, to the attention of Bruce Bachmeier.
 Please also write on the memo line “St John Neuman food donation. “ Or a donation may be made online at Hesedhouse.org.
 On their website please be sure to indicate that this is a donation for food from St John Neuman Catholic Church.
 To see their current situation, click here.
 God bless you, stay healthy and thank you very much for your generosity.
 If you have any questions, please do not hesitate to email Sue Skibley or Susana Morones at firstname.lastname@example.org.

 Northern Illinois Food Bank